Judenzählung: Background

-"In October 1916, when almost three thousand Jews had already died on the battlefield and more than seven thousand had been decorated, War Minister Wild von Hohenborn saw fit to sanction the growing prejudices.
-He ordered a "Jew census" in the army to determine the actual number of Jews on the front lines as opposed to those serving in the rear.
-Ignoring protests in the Reichstag and the press, he proceeded with his head count.
-The results were not made public, ostensibly to "spare Jewish feelings."
-The truth was that the census disproved the accusations: 80 percent served on the front lines."

 The official position was that the census was intended to discredit growing anti-semitic sentiments and rumors.
 However, the evidence indicated that the government's intention was the opposite: to acquire confirmation of the purported ill deeds.

 There was a long history of Jews in Germany being discriminated against, oppressed, and denied rank within the military and other government institutions.
 This fact disproves the "less than eager to serve" attitude of Jews in Germany.